Why bus it?

 New evening bus services introduced from 30 January 2023

-Evening bus services on some key routes in Somerset begin running from next week (30 January 2023).
+Evening bus services on some key routes in Somerset began running from 30 January 2023.

 Somerset Council is subsidising evening services from Monday to Saturday connecting Taunton with the towns of Minehead, Bridgwater, Wellington and Chard after 8pm and running to at least 10.30pm.
-Currently most of the services stop between 8-8.30pm
+Currently most of the services stop between 8pm and 8.30pm

 The evening bus routes are as follows: